-- That you will be making redundancies; and
+- that you will be making redundancies;

 2. Confirm Redundancy and Alternative Positions

 Redundancies will not be genuine unless you have considered redeployment options within your business or its entities.
-As such, you should then investigate whether there are any alternative roles for your employees based on their skills and expertise.
+As such, you should investigate whether there are any alternative roles for your employees based on their skills and expertise.

 3. Draft Termination and Redeployment Letters

 When drafting your termination letters, you should consider whether you are making the role redundant or whether you are offering a new role within the business.
-Depending on the situation you will need to draft a different letter.
+Depending on the situation, you will need to draft a different letter.

 Termination letters are applicable when you are making the role redundant and should cover:

-- The reasons for redundancy;
+- the reasons for redundancy;

-- Your attempts to find a new role;
+- your attempts to find a new role;

-- Any final pay and redundancy pay if relevant; and
+any final pay and redundancy pay if relevant; and

-- Your employee’s notice period and last day of work.
+- your employee’s notice period and last day of work.

-If you are offering the employee a new role within the business, you should draft a redeployment letter which covers:
+However, if you are offering the employee a new role within the business, you should draft a redeployment letter which covers:

-- Details of the new role;
+- the details of the new role;

-- Final pay and notice concerning the redundant role.
+- notice concerning the redundant role.